 Comprehensively informs monitoring and evaluation of standards for leaders at all levels.

-Other sources of data and tracking information include the use of CCoS Vulnerable Assessment Profile (VAP) and National Test Data Analysis.
+Other sources of data and tracking information include the use of CCoS Vulnerable Assessment Profile (VAP - currently suspended), National Test Data Analysis and internal standardised testing.
 These add further clarity to a refined system of support that improves provision for nearly all learners and impacts favourably on their standards and wellbeing.

 Provision for pupils who need additional support is strong and the school uses a wide range of programmes that meet their needs successfully.
 For example, Boxall Online, SNAP Assessment Profiling, Speech Link, Language Link and Wellcomm for tracking wellbeing throughout the school.
 Leaders and teachers use assessment information well to plan effective support in classes and through withdrawal groups.
 The school identifies pupils who need support at an early stage.
 Staff provide high quality individualised plans for relevant pupils, and regularly conduct comprehensive reviews of their progress.

 There is excellent interaction between pupils, parents and staff and most pupils are fully aware of their targets.
 Skilful teaching assistants make extremely positive contributions to the progress in development of pupils’ targets.
 For example, our Higher Level TA tracks and plans intervention for various groups such as ALN, Boost and Wellbeing.
 Their reports and assessment are fed back to class teachers in order to provide accurate information on pupil progress and learning needs.
-The Higher-Level TA is also funded through the school PDG grant, which demonstrates excellent value for money and effective use of resources as our FSM pupils perform very favourably due to the support provided.
+The HLTA is also funded through the school PDG grant, which demonstrates excellent value for money and effective use of resources as our FSM pupils perform very favourably due to the support provided.

 Support is carefully planned to allow continuity of the curriculum and learning experiences to not be adversely affected.
 The nature of support, whether classroom based or withdrawn into groups is well planned, focused and appropriate to the child’s individualised plans, which are reviewed termly or when required.
 Regular reviews of progress are undertaken, including Annual Reviews in line with statutory requirements.
 As well as fulfilling statutory requirements, the school funds various ‘groups’ to support learning needs which further improve progress.